 There are only a few knots any novice climber really needs to know, these being the figure eight, overhand knot, clove hitch and bowline.
 I would add one more to this, even though it’s not a knot that many people use unless it’s an emergency - the Munter or Italian hitch.

 All climbers should know how to tie a Munter hitch and how it works, as well as practice using it regularly in place of their belay device, both belaying the leader and the second (so that when you have to use it you can).
-This is not about the Munter (loads of great info online about it), but here’s some basics:
+This is not about the Munter (loads of great info online about it), but here are some basics:

-- The Munter works best on large diameter HMS krab, such as the Petzl William or DMM Boa, which all climbers should have anyway as part of their rack (I always recommend you carry 2 HMS krabs, one standard one for the belay device, and one extra large for ropes/rescue).
+- The Munter works best on large diameter HMS krab, such as the Petzl William or DMM Boa, which all climbers should have anyway as part of their rack (I always recommend you carry 2 HMS krabs, one standard one for the belay device, and one extra-large for ropes/rescue).
 The largest HMS krabs such as the ones mentioned are also vital for exploiting the Munter’s ass saving abilities in a rescue, as the Munter can pass a knot - meaning you can lower someone two rope lengths in one go.
-Big krabs are also vital for smooth operation of the Super Munter (which I’ll cover another time).
+Big krabs are also vital for the smooth operation of the Super Munter (which I’ll cover another time).

 - The ropes feed really smoothly with the Munter, but works best if you feed the rope in, as well as draw it out.

 - Although it works fine for belaying the leader (as long as you can short circuit your natural instinct to lock the rope back), it really comes into its own for belaying up the second as a ‘direct belay’ (attached directly to the belay’s powerpoint).

 - You can abseil on the Munter but I’d only recommend this in an emergency as the ropes get super twisted, so would go for a carabiner break instead, or a Super Munter if using thin ropes (which twists the ropes less).